ChepkemoiMaurene/Vallies-Estate-Landing-Page/README.md

 - Reference
 - Licence
 Authors Info
-#Description
+# Description
-This is a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.
+This is a website that shows my portfolio of vallies landing page,It contains all my background information,some sample projects that I have worked on and  detailed information about them.

 # Installation
 go back to the top